 The alternative presented itself in SureView Systems which, with its roots in alarm monitoring software, had recently broadened its product line to extend alarm management into security information management.
 Its Immix software platform, unlike GEM, is a .NET web-based system, requiring no client software to be installed on operator or supervisor PCs.
 The system consolidates all monitoring activities from any source including video surveillance, access control intrusion, two-way audio and GPS alarms.

 “The technologies in the marketplace today are limitless, but without process around the technology, it’s just a fancy gadget,” Patel explains.
 “Technology must be integrated into business processes to bring measurable and sustainable value to the enterprise.”

-Another security system is provided by NC4, an enterprise-grade application that provides situational awareness alerts, with potential impact on the business security of the organization.
-Prior to the Immix integration, NC4 alerts were simply received into individual email accounts, providing no alarm management, enforceable Standard Operating Procedures (SOPs) or consistent event response.
+One of the other security systems is provided by NC4, an enterprise grade application that provides situational awareness alerts, with potential impact on the business security of the organization’s assets and people.
+Prior to the Immix integration, NC4 alerts were simply received into individual email accounts, providing no alarm management, enforceable Standard Operating Procedures (SOPs) or consistent response to events.
 Now, the alarms incorporate information about the location, GPS coordinates and nature of the event.
 Ultimately, the alerts make more responsive the operators and the organization in general.